TOJI-ZINGY/citysense/README.md

-before running like in the presentation please run the following command "pip install django"
+before running like in the presentation please install python and then run the following command "pip install django"